tubfg/ignite/docs/webdev/js.md

 * To check if an object has a property, use this function: `objkt.hasOwnProperty(propname)` which returns a boolean value.
 * The `while` loop and the `for` loops are like C's.
 The `do{}while()` loop too.
 * The RNG for JS is `Math.random` which returns numbers in the range [0, 1).
+* When you have a variable of the Function type you can check how many args it takes using `varName.length` and find out the function name using `varName.name`.

 ## ES6 (Modern JavaScript)
 * You can prevent an object from being modified by passing it to `Object.freeze(objkt)` (Not by making a `const` object).
 * You can extend an array (a1) with another array (a2) by using `arr1.concat(arr2)`.
 * Variable argument functions are possible using the rest parameter.
 You specify a parameter as `...paraName` and when you pass multiple arguments they are all available in array with that name (paraName here).
+This is the preffered method over using the `arguments` object that's available for all non-arrow functions.
 * Similarly, there is the "spread" operator to unpack an array into multiple elements, this can be useful when the function expects multiple parameters instead of an array.
 It follows the same syntax.
 Given an array arr, you can do `console.log(...arr)`.
 * The object destructuring operator is a clean shortcut to extract multiple values from an object at once.
 The most basic way to do it is : `{param1, param2} = objkt`.
 Suppose you want to use variables of different names you can do this : `{"param1": var1, "param2": var2} = objkt`.
 Nested objects call for nested destructuring.
 You can destructure in the function arguments.
 * Similarly, there is also array destructuring.
 You can unpack particular values from the array.
 Like so, `[a, b,,,, c, d,, e] = [1,2,3,4,5,6,7,8,9,0]`.
 For the last elements, you can also unpack them into a separate array using the rest operator.
 So if you want a new array but without the first 4 values you would do : `[,,,, ...new_arr] = arr`.